 That’s why we’re developing free, easy to integrate, open-source libraries that will be compatible with all the major tech development platforms.

-We know there’s not much information here right now, but we’ll be adding more in time, and it’ll only get more exciting.
+We’ll be adding more information soon, and it’ll only get more exciting.

 If you want to learn more about us, please drop us a line and we’ll get back to you!

-If you just want to stay up-to-date, follow our founder Alex on Twitter!
+If you just want to stay up-to-date, connect with Alex on LinkedIn or Twitter!